-The Sheffield Chamber Orchestra was formed in 1950 and is a small classical orchestra of around 40 musicians, comprising of woodwind, horns, trumpets and percussion, in addition to the usual complement of strings.
-This core orchestra is supplemented by additional instruments, such as trombones, as required.
+The Sheffield Chamber Orchestra was formed in 1950 and is a small classical orchestra of around 35 musicians, comprised of woodwind, horns, trumpets and percussion, in addition to the usual complement of strings.
+This core orchestra is supplemented by additional instruments, as required.

-It is essentially a body of amateur musicians but has the benefit of being professionally trained by its conductor, George Kennaway, and leader, Ralph Dawson.
+It is essentially a body of amateur musicians but has the benefit of being professionally trained by its conductor, and professionally lead by Ralph Dawson.

 The Sheffield Chamber Orchestra is a registered charity and is financed mostly by ticket sales, subscriptions paid by the members themselves and kind donations by a loyal group of Friends of the Sheffield Chamber Orchestra.
 In 2001 the orchestra received a generous gift in the form of a legacy following the death of Arthur Humphrey, one of the orchestra’s patrons.
-Other than professional fees paid to the conductors and leader, the orchestra is managed on an entirely voluntary basis by a dedicated committee of members.
+Other than professional fees paid to the conductor and leader, the orchestra is managed on an entirely voluntary basis by a dedicated committee of members.

 The Orchestra is a member of Making Music, (formerly the National Federation of Music Societies) whose aim is to represent and support amateur and semi-professional music groups, including orchestras and music promoters throughout the UK.
 Making Music represents over 130,000 musicians and music lovers in the UK and is a source of finance for its members via subsidies for young concert artists and project funding.